Post subject: Power Amplifier Measurements with Network

 It is because you have a class C amplifier, you will need to

 drive the amplifier with more power to meas its gain.

 a linear amplifier, AB or A perhaps you have the bias point of the amplifier

 too low, so it is responding as a class C amplifier, remember that for

 linear operation, the bias point is selected by looking at the drain

 current and not to the gate voltage.
-If you have a too low bias drain current, then increase
+If you have a too low bias drain

-no gain at small signal).
+has no gain at small signal).

 subject: Posted: Mon Oct 27, 2008 9:41 am